VeeamHub/veeam-ansible/roles/veeam_vas/README.md

 ## How to use this Role

-This role is part of a [collection](https://galaxy.ansible.com/carceneaux/veeam) of all roles in this repository.
+This role is part of a [collection](https://galaxy.ansible.com/veeamhub/veeam) of all roles in this repository.
 Easiest method to insatll it is using [Ansible Galaxy](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html):

-`ansible-galaxy collection install carceneaux.veeam`
+`ansible-galaxy collection install veeamhub.veeam`

 You can also copy the role directly from this repository and put it in your Ansible Roles folder (default: `~/.ansible/roles/`). _Note that using this method will require slight changes to the sample playbooks listed in this document._